SSUzunov19/CV-Builder-AIBEST/README.md

 <h3><B>Running the Web App:</B></h3>

-  <li>From the cloned project, go to the web folder and run it with the commands:</li>
+  <li>From the cloned project, go to the client folder and server folder run it with the commands:</li>
 </ul>
 <pre>
-     - npx create-react-app client
-     - npx express-generator server
-     - npm install
-     - npm run dev
-     - npm install sequelize
-     - npm install pg
+     - npm i
-     - npm install @grammarly/editor-sdk-react
+     - npm start
 </pre>

 <p>You have successfully accessed our website! 👏👏👏</p>